-Disputes about rental bonds, rent arrears or a general disagreement are not considered urgent and the applicant must lodge a Dispute resolution request with the RTA before applying to the Tribunal for a decision.
+Disputes about rental bonds, notice to leave, resident leaving form, rent arrears or a general disagreement are not considered urgent and the applicant must lodge a Dispute resolution request with the RTA before applying to the Tribunal for a decision.

 For more information contact the Residential Tenancies Authority on 1300 366 311.

 The RTA’s forms can be obtained electronically or in person by:

 If you need interpreting assistance to help you understand this information, contact TIS on 13 14 50 (for the cost of a local call) and ask to speak to the Residential Tenancies Authority (RTA).